Now use 'vim' as an extended version of the *vim* module.

 Parameters

-Number of lines to leave in the bottom window.
+Number of lines allocated to the top/bottom of the split.

 Return value